AriaTheCurseling/obsidian/Algorithms/Streaming Algorithms.md

 Select each element with chance 1/n, replacing previous selection, where n is number of seen elements

-Frequent elements - Heavy Hitters Problem
+Frequent elements Probblem - Heavy Hitters Problem
 - Find all elements that occour more than m/k times for some k keep k - 1 counters for each element either